Considering Your Care

 What can I expect in the First Appointment?

 The first half hour of the First Appointment is considered an extension of the free Initial Phone Consultation where you will be able to meet Amanda (either in person or virtually) to further determine your level of comfort and safety.
-If you choose to continue for the full-hour appointment, the session cost will be pro-rated to $72.50.
+If you choose to continue for the full-hour appointment, the session cost will be pro-rated by half of your regular fee.

 Because Amanda values transparency, about 15 to 20 minutes of the First Appointment will be spent reviewing the paperwork you signed, highlighting important policies, and allowing time for you to ask any additional questions or gain clarifications.
 Your rights as a client, confidentiality and its limitations will also be thoroughly explained.